afroisalreadyinu/practical-ansible-intro/readme.md

 The default user which Ansible sudo's as is, understandably, root.
 This can be changed, though, with the `sudo_user` instruction.

-Supplying the user to connect as in each and every playbook can be cumbersome and error-prone if you have many of them, so Ansible offers an easy way to set a default for all playbooks in a directory, by creating an `ansible.cfg` file and putting the following in there:
+Supplying the user in each and every playbook can be cumbersome and error-prone if you have many of them, so Ansible offers an easy way to set a default for all playbooks in a directory, by creating an `ansible.cfg` file and putting the following in there:

 ```
 [defaults]